 I squeeze and hold rigid for Jace as he explodes inside me.
 He falls off my back.
 I roll him to his stomach and position Jack on top to fuck him.
 I remain deep inside Jack, riding his fucking rhythm into Jace.
 I run my fingers through Jack’s longish hair, pulling and massaging his scalp as I thrust into him.
 Jace’s face is smothered by a pillow, pretending he can’t breathe with both of us on top of him.
 I roll us sideways, with Jace taking a fake gasp for air.
 I laugh at his efforts to not seem dead.

 “Why are you laughing?”
 Jack demands without missing a beat on Jace’s ass.

 It’s too macabre to explain, so I quicken my strokes into him.
 My dick twists back and the first spurt erupts.
 Jack is right behind me (actually I’m right behind and in him) as we both come simultaneously.
 Murphy stops squeaking and groaning.
 I want to fall asleep but know we need to shower.
 There are no towels.
 In fact, there’s nothing there but a dirty mattress.
 Time to hit Sears, ‘where David Bowie shops.’
-It’s in East Hollywood near Sunset and Western.
-Jack goes crazy on the BankAmericard, insisting it’s a house-warming gift.
+It is in East Hollywood near Sunset and Western.
+Jack goes crazy on the BankAmericard, insisting it is a house-warming gift.

 “From the Homecoming Queen,” I joke.